-The following is a collection of trivia and personal theories about Baroque that are either too short or too subjective to be made into full analysis articles.
+The following is a collection of trivia and personal theories about Baroque that are too fringe or insubstantial to be made into full analysis articles.

-I find it weird that the Heart Reader specifically warns you away from the Horned Woman, and that the Horned Woman's posture suggests that of an old woman.
+I find it weird that the Mind Reading Thing specifically warns you away from the Horned Woman, and that the Horned Woman's posture suggests that of an old woman.
 Could it be that the Horned Woman also has a Sense Sphere inside of her, and thanks to her low sense of self, is just repeating whatever information it absorbs?
 After all, the kanji used to write "horn" can also be read as "antennae".
-If this is the case, then the information she takes in would also be transmitted to the Heart Reader - adding to her suffering by providing additional delusions she involuntarily has to listen to.
+If this is the case, then the information she takes in would also be transmitted to the Mind Reading Thing - adding to her suffering by providing additional delusions she involuntarily has to listen to.
 This would explain her warning you away from the Horned Woman, and the Horned Woman's incongruous, elderly mannerisms.
-If the two are connected, then the Horned Woman could just as easily pick up impulses from the Heart Reader - physically expressing mannerisms that the Heart Reader no longer can (given the awkward posture the Sense Sphere forces her into).
+If the two are connected, then the Horned Woman could just as easily pick up impulses from the Mind Reading Thing - physically expressing mannerisms that the Mind Reading Thing no longer can (given the awkward posture the Sense Sphere forces her into).

 A Melting World

 In the world after the Great Heat Wave, it seems that matter has a habit of fusing together sporadically.
-Multiple characters became conjoined, the Heart Reader fused with a Sense Sphere, and Urim and Thummim are absorbed by a wall that appears to distend for the sole purpose of consuming them.
+Multiple characters became conjoined, the Mind Reading Thing fused with a Sense Sphere, and Urim and Thummim are absorbed by a distended wall.
 I picture stuck items working much the same way, with the equipment fusing directly to the flesh in some kind of Videodrome inspired abomination.
 This also makes removal via Gliro theft or Feather Worms extra horrific.

 The Archangel’s Sister

-The concept art for Eliza (pictured below) demonstrates that the multiple divinities were meant to be bio-mechanical.
-The accompanying design notes clarify that her body is incomplete because she is a machine who is trying to appear human, but has lost quite a bit of data concerning human anatomy.
-Fitting, as she is an aspect of the mad Creator who is also confused about what constitutes a human and as a result, has been "correcting" humans into abnormal and grotesque forms.
+The concept art for Eliza also suggests that the multiple divinities were meant to be biomechanical.
+Her accompanying design notes depict her as a quadruple-amputee, explaining that she is a machine who is trying to appear human but that she’s lost quite a bit of data concerning human anatomy.
+This makes sense, as she is an aspect of the mad Creator who is also confused about what constitutes a human and as a result, has been "correcting" humans into abnormal and grotesque forms.

 The tubes that extend from below Eliza's torso are similar to those found in the lower layer of Alice’s sprites.
 Eliza’s design notes again offer an explanation for this when it refers to them as "vinyl blood vessels".
-She "appears as if she would reek of antiseptic fluid" and that her dress is meant to be evocative of "fluttering gauze".
+The notes elaborate that it "appears as if [Eliza] would reek of antiseptic fluid" and that her dress is meant to be evocative of "fluttering gauze".
 All of this is a part of the theme for Baroque’s fashion design: “sick people” (which is the reason for so many of the characters being covered in bandages).
 The notes are adamant about the player not being able to see too much of Alice or Eliza's bodies – instead showing only vague hints of these "blood vessels" snaking out from under their clothing.
 Unfortunately, how much of this excellent design work made it into the final game is unknown, as Eliza is shown to have hands when receiving the player's crystal.
-This is in direct conflict with the notes saying that the winding sash around her body was to act as a tentacle-like appendage, in order to compensate for her lack of limbs is due to her not yet being complete, and that they may yet develop.
+However, the notes suggest her lack of limbs is due to her not yet being complete, and that they may yet develop.

-I’ve amassed a disproportionate amount of trivia about Bag Person because she’s my favorite character, so I’ll be dumping it all here.
+I’ve amassed a disproportionate amount of trivia about Sack Thing because she’s my favorite character, so I’ll be dumping it all here.

-As is fairly evident, Bag Person avoids putting herself at risk of possible retaliation by quoting what others have said and rarely speaks directly using her own words and opinions.
-This is especially tragic when considering that the "Luka" she refers to is from a Suzanne Vega song of the same name about a battered child.
+As is fairly evident, Sack Thing avoids putting herself at risk of possible retaliation by quoting what others have said and rarely speaks directly using her own words and opinions.
+This is especially tragic when considering that the "Luka" she refers to is from a Suzanne Vega song about a battered child.
 Other references made by her are to real life poets Sakutaro Hagiwara and Paul Éluard.
 In a stream commemorating the release of the Switch port, I had the opportunity to ask Yonemitsu who the frequently quoted "Marie" is.
-Apparently it's a reference to Atelier Marie, a game Yonemitsu wanted to play at the time, but was too busy to.
+He (jokingly?) claimed that it was a reference to Atelier Marie, a game Yonemitsu wanted to play at the time, but was too busy to.

 Her claim to have overheard the separation surgery the protagonist underwent as a child is very interesting.
-I can see two ways to interpret this, either a) she was actually present and Koriel #12 was really a conjoined twin, or b) she's catching repeated fragments of Koriel #12's delusions through the nearby Horned Woman.
-I tend to interpret Koriel #12's past as a conjoined twin to be purely a figment of his Baroque, but I must admit that there's much more evidence in Bag Person's past to support that this all really happened.
+I can see two ways to interpret this, either a) she was actually present and Koriel #12 really was a conjoined twin, or b) she's catching repeated fragments of Koriel #12's delusions through the nearby Horned Woman.
+I tend to interpret Koriel #12's past as a conjoined twin to be purely a figment of his Baroque, but I must admit that there's much more evidence in Sack Thing's past to support that this all really happened.

-The Dr. Noda which Bag Person mentions stands out amongst her other quotes, which seem to be mostly poetry related.
-This reference, combined with claiming to have overheard Koriel #12's surgery, suggests that her father (Box Person) may have been a medical professional at one point (with Dr. Noda being one of his colleagues).
+The Dr. Noda which Sack Thing mentions stands out amongst her other quotes, which seem to be mostly poetry related.
+This reference, combined with claiming to have overheard Koriel #12's surgery, suggests that her father (Box Thing) may have been a medical professional at one point (with Dr. Noda being one of his colleagues).
 This explains why she would have been present to overhear the surgery, despite being far too young to have been working at a hospital.
-Box Person's consideration of using a heart seed for a transplant before disregarding it as "unscientific" also supports the theory that he was a medical professional of some sort (although it's worth noting that he says he doesn't know how to perform a transplant anyway).
+Box Thing's consideration of using a heart seed for a transplant before disregarding it as "unscientific" also supports the theory that he was a medical professional of some sort (although it's worth noting that he says he doesn't know how to perform a transplant anyway).

-The line she quotes from Dr. Noda mentions "the false angels", and claims that they are "religious fanatics" who have ruined the world.
-This is hugely important, because it strongly suggests that Box Person's past as a doctor and Koriel #12's separation surgery happened before any of these characters were inducted into the Malkuth.
-The remake, conversely, depicts the prohibitively young conjoined twins as already having been Koriel members, which makes very little sense.
+The line she quotes from Dr. Noda mentions "the pretend angels", and claims that they are "religious fanatics" who have ruined the world.
+This disdain is hugely important, because it strongly suggests that Box Thing's past as a doctor and Koriel #12's separation surgery happened before any of these characters were inducted into the Malkuth.
+The remake, conversely, depicts the incredibly young conjoined twins as already having been Koriel members, which makes very little sense to me.

-When shown Bag Person's crystal, the Sentry Angel solemnly advises it would be better shown to her father (unless you're playing the PS1 version, which utterly ruins the Sentry Angel's character by having him suggest you show her father because he thinks it'll be funny).
-This strongly implies that her father, Box Person, was a member of the Malkuth Order - something that is further confirmed by his knowledge of the Artificial Sense Spheres and the Archangel.
-Box Thing was probably recruited at some point after the surgery and moved to the Special Area where the Nerve Tower was located, taking his daughter to live with him there.
+When shown Sack Thing's crystal, the Sentry Angel solemnly advises it would be better shown to her father (unless you're playing the PS1 version, which utterly ruins the Sentry Angel's character by having him suggest you show her father because he thinks it'll be funny).
+This strongly implies that her father, Box Thing, was a member of the Malkuth Order - something that is further confirmed by his knowledge of the Artificial Sense Spheres and the Archangel.
+Box Thing was probably recruited at some point after the surgery and moved to the Special Area where the Nerve Tower was located.

 As one last note, the quotations she chooses are either informative and relevant to nearby events, or lines close to her heart that express how she's feeling (drawing from her interest in poetry, for example).
 The fact that she liked Dr. Noda's anti-religious sentiment enough to echo it and her inability to retreat from her traumatic memories through a Baroque (unlike many other NPCs), paint her as a secular realist who is far more empathetic than most of the other NPCs you meet in the game.
-Upon making contact with Box Person (an event she probably learns of through the Horned Woman's transmissions), she begins to collapse under the past condemnations of her father and the violence he committed against her.
+Upon making contact with Box Thing (an event she probably learns of through the Horned Woman's transmissions), she begins to collapse under the past condemnations of her father and the violence he committed against her.
 Opening up to the protagonist and the death of Neck Thing have a noticeable impact on her stilted speech patterns, and she slowly begins speaking more normally over the course of the game.
 This erosion of her Baroque, tragically, makes her even more vulnerable to the traumatic memories of her father.
 Sack Thing's mental health then deteriorates until she is capable only of screaming for death.

 If the design-note inspired explanations in "Baroque World Guidance" are to be believed, even the worms you find in the game are sentient - their special attributes fueled by distortions their own delusions create.
 Ironic, considering that these parasites' delusions generate nothing but positive effects for you, their host.
 It's as if they themselves are blissfully ignorant that they survive only through the exploitation of others.